 The call of Kanchenjunga

-But how was this a big-bang moment, you may wonder?
-In many ways – first, Kalimpong kindled in me the sleeping wanderlust.
-The exhilaration of travel, the resfeber of a journey, and the anticipation of seeing the world crackled into life, and began my love to see the wonders of the planet, even the miniscule one buzzing in your own backyard!
+Ever since that moment, I must admit, a few things have changed.
+All you need sometimes is one footstep away from your usual pathway and years later, you can observe how that one footstep has led you to sail steradians away.
+Kalimpong and Kanchenjunga awakened in me the sleeping wanderlust, sparking that realisation that there is just so much to see and learn, from travel alone.
+The exhilaration of a journey, its resfeber, along with the anticipation of seeing the world crackled into life, and began my love to see the wonders of the planet, even the miniscule one buzzing in your own backyard!
 It gave renewed vigour in the eyes and a yearning in the heart – to want to see more, thus sparking the sojourn of the seven seas.
 It was also this moment that made me an orophile, a lover of mountains.
 Especially the Himalaya.
-I have realised the grandness they inspire, and perhaps some of the many reasons why many get deranged in the beauty of these snow-clad peaks.
+I realised the grandness they inspire within, and understood some of the many reasons why many get deranged in the beauty of these snow-clad peaks.
 That was the start of the tryst with Kanchenjunga, pulling me back to itself countless times, to smell the pine-crushed freshness of the mountain air, and to stare in disbelief at its incandescent whiteness.
+That was the call of Kanchenjunga, that in turn, mellowed me to understand more of the likes of Ruskin Bond, the Summer Rambler, Frank Smythe and countless others who have given up the comforts of a city life to explore the unknowns of the wilderness in the mountains.

 28th June 2025